facontidavide/CPP_Optimizations_Diary/README.md

-Hopefully, the examples in this repository will help you achieve this status of guru and, as a side effect, save the planet from global warning, sparing useless CPU cycles from being wasted.
+Hopefully, the examples in this repository will help you achieve this status of guru and, as a side effect, save the planet from global warming, sparing useless CPU cycles from being wasted.

 Then, of course, someone on the other side of the planet will start mining Bitcoins or write her/his